itd3vbox/project-manager-symfony/README.md

 ### Tasks

 - [ ] **Project Controller**: Create a controller for managing projects, including functionalities for adding, updating, deleting, editing, and searching.
-- [ ] **Color Themes**: Create a controller for managing tasks, incorporating features for adding, updating, deleting, editing, and searching.
+- [ ] **Task Controller**: Create a controller for managing tasks, incorporating features for adding, updating, deleting, editing, and searching.
-- [ ] **Avatar Integration**: Create a controller for managing user settings, with capabilities for updating name, email, and password.
+- [ ] **Settings Controller**: Create a controller for managing user settings, with capabilities for updating name, email, and password.